 Research & Clinical Trials

-Leaders in our program, neurosurgeon Mark Dias, M.D., and physiatrist Stacey Stark, M.D., are the principal investigators on this three-year grant, which is coordinated through the Penn State Hershey Neuroscience Institute.
+Leaders in our program, neurosurgeons Mark Dias, MD and Elias B. Rizk, MD, are the principal investigators on this three-year grant, which is coordinated through the Penn State Neuroscience Institute.

 Your child's symptoms will depend on how severe the defect is.
 Most children with a mild form of spina bifida, do not have any problems from it.